IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 Observational studies that show a U-shape association between mortality and salt intake are misinterpreted to suggest that a very-low-salt diet causes increased mortality, proving that eating salt is healthy.
 However, lacking randomized controlled trials, these association studies are not able to demonstrate causation.
 It is difficult for researchers to accurately control for increases in mortality from low salt consumption due to confounding factors such as poor overall nutritional status of patients with congestive heart failure and other chronically ill patients with poor dietary intake.

-Chronic heart failure is often a result of the left ventricle of the heart giving out from forcing against the resistance of high blood pressure in the arteries due to increased blood plasma volume from sodium intake.
+Chronic heart failure is often a result of the left ventricle of the heart giving out from forcing against the resistance of high blood pressure in the arteries due to increased blood plasma volume from excess fluid retention caused by sodium intake.
 It is likely that artery elasticity in younger people who consume salt helps prevent high blood pressure as their arteries dilate to compensate for extra plasma volume.
 However, as arteries lose elasticity with age, increased plasma volume from salt intake raises blood pressure.
 According to the INTERSALT study, the Yanomami tribe of Brazil consume no salt, and their blood pressure averages only 95/61 mmHg, which does not rise with age.
 By contrast, the leading cause of death in China is stroke, likely related to the population's high salt intake.

 Sodium chloride, which is also used to melt ice off our roads, is highly irritating and poisonous to delicate human tissue as observed if salt gets in the eye or in a wound.
 This explains why the body tries to protect tissue from harm by diluting salt with water.
 Water retention in the peripheral body parts like the ankles shows up as edema, and accumulated fluid retention in the abdomen contributes to ascites.
 Consuming yet another drug, a diuretic to suppress water retention from salt intake, ignores the underlying cause of the problem, undermines the body's defense mechanism to dilute salt, and increases the risk for additional drug-induced adverse effects like dehydration.